10 Secret Google Tag Manager (GTM) Features You Should Use

 This offers a quick and easy way of cleaning up your account.
 An important point to note, though, is that paused tags will not be deleted.
 You’ll either need to manually delete pause tags or their delete triggers.

-If that wasn’t enough, you can use our free GTM cleaner tool.
+If that isn’t enough, you can use our free GTM cleaner tool.
 This deletes pause tags as well as merges your GA settings variables.
 Those are a few of the benefits of using the GTM cleaner tool.

 You can find more about this tool here.